Neoteroi/mkdocs-plugins/README.md

 pip install neoteroi-mkdocs
 ```

-This package include the following plugins and extensions:
+This package includes the following plugins and extensions:

 | Name        | Description                                               | Type                       |
 | :---------- | :-------------------------------------------------------- | :------------------------- |